-Teachers must personally report to the police a disclosure that FGM has been carried out, after informing the DSL.

-- 5.7 Following receipt of any information raising concern, the DSL will consider what action to take and seek advice from the Suffolk MASH team as required.
-All information and actions taken, including the reasons for any decisions made, will be fully documented. - 5.8 All referrals will be made in line with Suffolk SSCB procedures as outlined in Appendix 3. - 5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Children's Services immediately.
+5.7 Following receipt of any information raising concern, the DSL will consider what action to take and seek advice from the Norfolk Children's Advice and Duty Service CADS/Suffolk MASH team as required.
+All information and actions taken, including the reasons for any decisions made, will be fully documented.

+5.8 All referrals will be made in line with Suffolk Safeguarding Partnership procedures as outlined in Appendix 3.

+5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to CADS/Suffolk MASH immediately.
 Anybody can make a referral in these circumstances.
-If the child's situation does not appear to be improving the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the Headteacher.
-Concerns should always lead to help for the child at some point. - 5.10 Staff should always follow the reporting procedures outlined in this policy in the first instance.
-However, they may also share information directly with CADS, the Trust Safeguarding Lead or the police if: - the situation is an emergency and the designated senior person, their alternate and the Headteacher are all unavailable; - they are convinced that a direct report is the only way to ensure the pupil's safety. - the concern relates to the Headteacher of the academy.
-This should be raised with the DSL (unless the DSL is the Headteacher, in which case contact must be made with the LADO and the Trust Safeguarding Lead).
+If the child's situation does not appear to be improving the staff member with concerns should press for reconsideration by raising concerns again with the DSL and/or the Headteacher.
+Concerns should always lead to help for the child at some point.

+5.10 Staff should always follow the reporting procedures outlined in this policy in the first instance.
+However, they may also share information directly with CADS, the Trust Safeguarding Lead or the police if:

-- 5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher or the Chair of Governors.
-If any member of staff does not feel the situation has been addressed appropriately at this point should contact the Trust Safeguarding Lead directly with their concerns. - 5.12 At Kessingland Church of England Primary Academy we are working in partnership with Suffolk Constabulary and Suffolk Children's Services to identify and provide appropriate support to pupils who have experienced domestic violence in their household; this scheme is called Operation Encompass.
+- The situation is an emergency and the designated senior person, their alternate and the Headteacher are all unavailable. - They are convinced that a direct report is the only way to ensure the pupil's safety. - The concern relates to the Headteacher of the academy.
+This should be raised with the DSL (unless the DSL is the Headteacher, in which case contact must be made with the LADO and the Trust Safeguarding Lead). - 5.11 Any member of staff who does not feel that concerns about a child have been responded to appropriately and in accordance with the procedures outlined in this policy should raise their concerns with the Headteacher or the Chair of Governors.
+If any member of staff does not feel the situation has been addressed appropriately at this point should contact the Trust Safeguarding Lead directly with their concerns. - 5.12 At the Academy we are working in partnership with Suffolk Constabulary and Suffolk Children's Services to identify and provide appropriate support to pupils who have experienced domestic violence in their household; this scheme is called Operation Encompass.
 In order to achieve this, Suffolk Multi-Agency Safeguarding Hub will share police information of all domestic incidents where one of our pupils has been present with the Designated Safeguarding Lead(s).
 On receipt of any information, the Designated Safeguarding Lead will decide on the appropriate support the child requires, this could be silent or overt.
-All information sharing and resulting actions will be undertaken in accordance with the 'Suffolk Joint Agency Protocol for Domestic Abuse Notification to Schools'.
+All information sharing and resulting actions will be undertaken in accordance with the Suffolk Joint Agency Protocol for Domestic Abuse - Notifications to Schools.
 We will record this information and store this information in accordance with the record keeping procedures outlined in this policy.